Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Cooperative coevolution of real and virutal robots

 \subsection{Fitness function}

-Since the task is to encircle a prey robot using a swarm of predator robots, the fitness function should subject to the following metrics: \begin{itemize} \item \textit{CLOSURE}: the prey robot should locate inside the convex hull of the predator robots' positions; \item \textit{SWARM EXPANSE}: the predator robots swarm should concentrate around the prey robot, i.e., a smaller swarm expanse of the predator robots is preferred; \item \textit{UNIFORMITY}: the predator robots should distribute uniformly around the prey robot; \item \textit{COLLISION} AVOIDANCE: collisions among predator robots and prey-predator robots are not allowed in the practical sense. \end{itemize}
+According to the capture definition in Section \ref{section_pursuit_domain} and the task that a swarm of predator robots needs to encircle a prey robot, the fitness function should subject to the following metrics: \begin{itemize} \item \textit{CLOSURE} $f_{closure}$: the prey robot should locate inside the convex hull of the predator robots positions; \item \textit{SWARM EXPANSE} $f_{expanse}$: the swarm of predator robots should concentrate around the prey robot, i.e., a smaller swarm expanse of the predator robots is preferred; \item \textit{UNIFORMITY} $f_{uniformity}$: the predator robots should distribute uniformly around the prey robot; \item \textit{COLLISION AVOIDANCE} $f_{repel}$: collisions among real (predator/prey) robots are not allowed in the practical sense. \end{itemize}

-It is obvious that a single predator robot itself cannot form a solution to the task.
+It is obvious that a single predator robot itself cannot form a solution.
 In CCPSO-R, a complete solution to the pursuit problem is composed by the positions of all the predator robots.
-So, the fitness function can be formulated as follows.
+However, before formulating the fitness function, a definition needs to be introduced first.

 \textbf{Definition of Convex Hull \cite{devadoss2011discrete_and_computational_geometry}:} The \textit{convex hull} of the point set $P$, denoted by conv($P$), is the intersection of all convex regions that contain $P$.